Best Donuts in Atlanta

 Dutch Monkey Doughnuts is located OTP in Cumming, but it’s well worth the drive if you’re not from around town.
 Founders Martin and Arpana know their donuts, having won the very first episode of Food Network’s Doughnut Showdown in 2013.
 If I were a judge, I would’ve made the same call on these decadent treats.

-One of the stars of the Dutch Monkey lineup was the Caramel Apple Fritter (not pictured because it may or may not have been eaten before I took the photo), which was perfectly sweet and tart with a nice dense bite.
+One of the stars of the Dutch Monkey lineup was the Caramel Apple Fritter, which was perfectly sweet and tart with a nice, dense bite (not pictured, as it may or may not have been eaten before the photo).
 There’s also the chocolate iced donut (second row, middle), dusted with even more cocoa so you’re getting a super chocolatey bite that isn’t overwhelmingly rich.
 Their signature item, however, is the Dutch Monkey (third on the top row), which is topped with bananas and chocolate and is just what the donut doctor ordered.

 Sublime Doughnuts